 Number (Firenze and Hempstead Handicaps) was an older full sister to Bound.
 This daughter of Special became the dam of Jade Robbery (Grand Criterium).
 Number is the third dam of grade one stake winner Corinthian (Metropolitan Handicap) and stakes winners Desert Hero, Be Fruitful, Triple Act, Emtyazat and Vitruvius.

 Fairy Bridge by Bold Reason, has become a very famous daughter of Special.
 When bred to Northern Dancer, Fairy Bridge produced Tate Gallery (National Stakes) and Fairy King a non winner of one race but a successful sire of grade/group one winners.
 The first foal from the Northern Dancer/Fairy Bridge union resulted with a colt named Sadler’s Wells.
-Sadler’s Wells was a multiple group one stakes winners and latter became the most successful sire in the world during his stud career.
-His sons Galileo, El Prado and Montjeu are continuing the line to great success today.
+Sadler’s Wells was a multiple group one stakes winners and later became the most successful sire in the world during his stud career.
+His champion sons Galileo, El Prado and Montjeu have continued the line to great success today.

 Returning to Rough Shod II, she had one more foal after the influential Thong branch of her legacy.
 Sired by Sir Gaylord, the colt from this mating named Cleat was unraced and unfortunately died at the age of three.

 The family of this great matriarch named Rough Shod II is both impressive and enduring.
 She is a testament to the faith of “Bull” Hancock’s belief in Rough Shod II and his ability to recognise a solid pedigree compatible to existing bloodlines available to him and his clients.
 Rough Shod II was not only a great producer of stakes winners, but also is the founding ancestress of a dynasty.